asadhameed/project-explorer-world/client/README.md

 ### Make a copy of .env and keep name of .env.production this file working with serve as well.

+### The code deploy on firebase hosting.

+Firebase Hosting provides fast and secure hosting for your web app, static and dynamic content, and microservices.\

+1. Step 1: Install the Firebase CLI.
+Run from npm `npm install -g firebase-tools`
+   1. Log in and test the Firebase CLI `firebase login`
+2. Step 2: Initialize your project

+   1. create a new project in [firebase](https://console.firebase.google.com/)
+   2. Open the project directory "client" and run `firebase init` or `firebase init hosting`
+   3. select option 'Hosting: configuration files for Firebase Hosting...."
+   4. select an existing project (choose your project)
+   5. what do you want to use as your public directory (public) public is by default.
+In our case give 'build'.
+   6. Configure as as single-page-app (rewrite all urls to /index.html)? (y/N) -----> choose y
+   7. Set up automatic builds and deploys with gitHub?(y/n)
+   8. File build/index.html already exists.
+Overwrite? (y/n) ------> choose n

+3. Step 3: Deploy to your site `firebase deploy`

+See the section about [firebase](https://firebase.google.com/docs/hosting) and also visit[firebase npm](https://www.npmjs.com/package/firebase-tools) for more information.

 #### Errors:-

 - 1. Error: Too many re-renders.
 React limits the number of renders to prevent an infinite loop.
 Because i call function setFormDate (PlaceUpdate.js) and this re-renders components again and again.</br>